jrochkind/bento_search/README.md

     google_books_engine.search("my query", :sort => "date_desc")

+For help creating your UI, you can use built-in helper method:

+    bento_sort_options(engine)
+    #=> returns a Hash suitable as a second argument for rails
+    # select_tag helper, with sort options and labels from I18n.

 ### Pagination

 You can tell the search engine how many items you want per-page, and